-Political Theory: contemporary political theory; democratic theory; politics of popular culture; Foucaultian genealogy; Deweyan pragmatism; Critical Theory; history and philosophy of American political science; American political thought; politics of work; civic engagement
+Political Theory: contemporary political theory; democratic theory; politics of popular culture; Foucaultian genealogy; Deweyan pragmatism; feminist theory; Critical Theory; history and philosophy of American political science.

 International Relations: IR theory; power; popular culture and world politics; extra-statist conflict and protest; American international identity.

 B.A., Political Science, Clark Honors College, University of Oregon